dannypariz/spring-petclinic/readme.md

 8. After cloning the project, the build is done on a docker image

-## steps to create the docker:
+## steps to create the docker from scratch:
-Follow the manual from the official Jenkins site: https://www.jenkins.io/doc/book/installing/docker/
+Follow the manual from the official Jenkins site: https://www.jenkins.io/doc/book/installing/docker/ Then the steps above

+## steps to create the docker from runnable image:
 Runnable docker images are attached here

 To load them:

-docker import DockerExport1.tar jenkins-blueocean:v1
+* docker import DockerExport1.tar jenkins-blueocean:v1
-docker import DockerExport1.tar jenkins-docker:v1
+* docker import DockerExport1.tar jenkins-docker:v1
-docker run --it jenkins-blueocean:v1 sh docker run --it jenkins-docker:v1 sh the pipeline is called spring-petclinic
+* docker run --it jenkins-blueocean:v1 sh
+* docker run --it jenkins-docker:v1 sh
+* the pipeline is called spring-petclinic

 My Jfrog account is: https://dannyp.jfrog.io/